mikependon/RepoDB.NET/pages/tutorials/installation.md

 # Installation

-The package can be installed using Package Manager Console.
+The package can be installed using the Package Manager Console window.

 #### Raw SQLs